 I WANT to say yes.
 That's why I'm reading.

 Similarly, that's why people are reading your site, your brochure, your blog, your presentation, your proposal; it's why they're watching your video.
-They're looking for reasons to say "YES."
+They're looking for reasons to say YES.

-On the other hand, if you give me and other readers reasons to say "NO" (like those stumbling blocks I mentioned earlier, or shoddy design, or unanswered questions), and if we, as readers, have many other options just a click or a phone call away, then we'll easily, and without qualms, say NO.
+But if your materials give me and other readers reasons to say NO—stumbling blocks, shoddy design, unanswered questions—and if we, as readers, have many other options just a click or phone call away, then we'll easily, and without qualms, say NO.

 The takeaway?
 No matter your piece, presentation, or audience, be wary of stumbling blocks within content that may turn your readers into error detectors.

 Communicate professionalism.
 Develop and design content that builds trust and confidence, establishes a connection, and guides your readers to YES!